 I earned my PhD in Mathematics from Université des Antilles in 2022.
 From 2022 to 2024, I worked as an ATER (Attaché Temporaire d'Enseignement et de Recherche) at IUT de la Martinique.

-Interested in pursuing a Master's or PhD at UBC?
+Interested in pursuing a Master's or PhD at UBC on these topics?
 Apply here and feel free to contact me with your CV and research interests.